All-China Women's Federation: NGO status

 The state officially labeled the All-China Women's Federation an NGO in 1995.
 Yet how applicable the term NGO is to the ACWF has been contested, given the ACWF's long and continuing relationship with the CCP.
 Some leaders in the women's movement opposed the ACWF attending an NGO forum in Manila in 1993 because they did not believe that it met the criteria of an NGO.
 Even the ACWF hesitates using the term NGO within China because it has been linked to antigovernmental groups, although it has embraced the title internationally.
 International donor agencies generally are more likely to work with NGO's, so the classification of an NGO has helped the ACWF obtain financing from international organizations.
 Others believe that the ACWF classifies as an NGO because it has separated itself from the government in recent years, and still others believes that ACWF could be classified as a NGO if the definition was broadened.

 Public recognition

 In recent years, the ACWF has suffered a marked decline in public recognition of the organization, influenced by the power dynamics of its direct supporter, the CCP government, and the CCP government's promotion of its people's impressions of the ACWF.

+Conservative themes

+In March 2011, the All-China Women's Federation posted a controversial article titled 'Leftover Women Do Not Deserve Our Sympathy' shortly after International Women's Day.
+An excerpt stated, "Pretty girls do not need a lot of education to marry into a rich and powerful family.
+But girls with an average or ugly appearance will find it difficult" and "These girls hope to further their education in order to increase their competitiveness.
+The tragedy is, they don't realise that as women age, they are worth less and less.
+So by the time they get their MA or PhD, they are already old – like yellowed pearls."
+Originally at least 15 articles were available on its website relating to the subject of sheng nu (leftover women), which have now been subsequently removed, that included matchmaking advice and tips.